 How to Prepare the Gum Balls

-In order to avoid any uninvited guest in your home, you will want to de-bug your gum balls first.
+To avoid uninvited guests in your home, you must de-bug your gum balls first.

-Just place the gum balls in a plastic bag and freeze for a few days.
-All the creepy critter can be shaken out of the spiky balls.
+Just place the gum balls in a plastic bag and freeze them for a few days.
+All the creepy critters can be shaken out of the spiky balls.